Mathematics Summer School

 Guided only by their feelings for symmetry and simplicity, creative mathematicians are inspired by the art of mathematics rather than by any prospect of its ultimate usefulness.
 And yet, we live in a world in which mathematical ideas find application in almost every branch of human knowledge.
 Since ancient times, the puzzles, problems and challenges that arise from mathematical thought have shaped the way in which we interpret both the physical and the spiritual.
 In a rapidly changing technological world, mathematics remains as critical as ever to our scientific, philosophical and mechanical endeavours.

-The Mathematics Summer School is an opportunity for students to spend five days exploring some of the most exciting and challenging ideas in contemporary mathematics.
-Students will explore a range of pure and applied areas of mathematics including linear vector spaces; series and limits; multi-variable integration; first and second order differential equations; applications of differential equations; proofs; sets; infinities; algorithms; cryptography and Turing machines.
+The Mathematics Summer School is an opportunity for students to explore some of the most exciting and challenging ideas in contemporary mathematics.
+Each course consists of a structured 5-day programme covering a selection of interesting and diverse topics ranging from linear vector spaces and geometry to proofs and the concept of infinity.
 As a general structure, students will develop a theoretical understanding of a particular area of mathematics in the morning session, before exploring the practical applications of these theories in the afternoon.

 Classes are small, typically containing twelve to fifteen students, all of whom should have a passion for mathematics, a curiosity to build on their existing knowledge and be keen to embrace and exchange new ideas.
 An expert Tutor will lead each session in a seminar format, but learning will be largely student-led wherever practical.
 Classes will focus on discussion and on problem questions and exercises, creating a comfortable environment for students to share ideas amongst their peers and to progress from their existing knowledge toward more challenging material.